EDIorg/taxonomyCleanr/README.md

 library(taxonomyCleanr)
 ```

-Now reference the documentation listed above to start operating the `taxonomyCleaner`.
+Now follow [these instructions](https://github.com/EDIorg/taxonomyCleanr/blob/master/documentation/instructions.md) to begin operating the `taxonomyCleaner`.

 ## Running the tests

-We have not yet formalized our testing.
+Our tests will be made availble soon!

 ## Contributing